autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 ## XarExtractSingleFile ##

 Extracts a single file from an archive using xar.
+Archive path can be within a .dmg which will be mounted.

 Used in:
   * com.github.mlbz521.download.CiscoJabber